OnlyDeLtA/NotesMan/README.md

 ## Build

-Project is compiled using Delphi 10.3.3.
-Project is made using VCL(Windows only) framework.
-To build clone repository, open src folder and run .dproj file, This will open project in Delphi.
+Project is compiled using Delphi 10.3.3. and uses VCL(Windows only) framework.
+To build, clone repository, open src folder and run .dproj file, This will open project in Delphi.

 ## License